voila-dashboards/voila/docs/customize.md

 This option will enable two features:

 - A pool of kernels is started for each notebook and kept in standby, then the notebook is executed in every kernel of its pool.
 When a new client requests a kernel, the preheated kernel in this pool is used and another kernel is started asynchronously to refill the pool.
-- The HTML version of the notebook is rendered in each preheated kernel and stored, when a client connects to Voila, under some conditions, the cached HTML is served instead of re-rendering the notebook.
+- The HTML version of the notebook is rendered in each preheated kernel and stored, when a client connects to Voilà, under some conditions, the cached HTML is served instead of re-rendering the notebook.

 The preheating kernel option works with any kernel manager, it is deactivated by default, re-activate it by setting `preheat_kernel = True`.
 For example, with this command, for each notebook Voilà started with, a pool of 5 kernels is created and will be used for new connections.